aoberoi/opentok-titanium/documentation/index.md

 ### Publishing video to the Session

 To start streaming video and audio to other users/devices in the session we must Publish.
-To start publishing we first create a Publisher.
-Then to see the video that we are publishing, we add a PublisherView to the current view.
-All of this can only be done once the session is connected, so we place it inside the connection handler.
+To start publishing we first create a [Publisher](publisher.md#publisher).
+Then to see the video that we are publishing, we add a [VideoView](videoview.md#videoview) to the current view.
+All of this can only be done once the session is connected, so we place it inside the [sessionConnected](session.md#sessionconnected) event handler.

 ```javascript
 var publisher, publisherView;